PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

     Please fill in the version number of PaddlePaddle such as 1.2 after `:`.
 For more details, please refer to [Image Instructions](#dockers).

-2. Construct and enter Docker container
+2. Construct and enter a Docker container

 	`docker run --name [Name of container] -it -v $PWD:/paddle <imagename> /bin/bash`